Ahmed-Salah6011/smile_detection_using_SVC/README.md

 ## Second the model
-i use the SVC model supported by sklearn with kernel 'rbf' the model is saved into smile_d.sav after training using joblib You can find the pretrained model in smile_d.zip
+i used the SVC model supported by sklearn with kernel 'rbf' the model is saved into smile_d.sav after training using joblib You can find the pretrained model in smile_d.zip